 Welcome to my Scrivener Review and Video Tips page.
 Below you will find the following:

-- my in-depth review of the Scrivener software
+- my in-depth review of Scrivener.

 - Scrivener tutorials.
 Video tutorials of Scrivener in action.
 Each video is less than five minutes long and captures one feature of the many robust features Scrivener offers.

-- Each video is a Scrivener tutorial demonstrating real life use of Scrivener.
+- Each video is a Scrivener tutorial showing real life use of Scrivener.
 As I write my new fiction book, I’ll record a Scrivener tutorial so you can see Scrivener used in real life (writing an actual novel) versus just a demo.

 It all started with a Scrivener blank page, the end result was my first published novel, “The Asset“.

 Writing 80,000 some words can be a daunting task.
-You more than likely have a lot of research notes, documents, outlines, which you need to organize so you can begin to write your book.
+You more than likely have a lot of research notes, documents, outlines, which you need to organize so you can write your book.
 Enter Scrivener.

 To quote from their website: Scrivener is a powerful content-generation tool for writers that allows you to concentrate on composing and structuring long and difficult documents.
 While it gives you complete control of the formatting, its focus is on helping you get to the end of that awkward first draft.